A new approach to the equivariant topological complexity: Lusternik-Schnirelmann category

-This version of the LS category has many similarities to the standard category.
-We say that $(X,A)$ $G$-dominates $(Y,B)$ if there are $G$-maps such that $fg\simeq id_{(Y,B)}$ in the equivariant topological category of pairs of spaces.
+This version of the LS category has many properties similar to the standard LS category.
+We say that a pair of $G$-spaces $(X,A)$ $G$-dominates $(Y,B)$ if there are $G$-maps such that $fg\simeq id_{(Y,B)}$ in the equivariant topological category of pairs of $G$-spaces.